munificent/craftinginterpreters/book/hash-tables.md

 That's why we don't reduce the count when deleting an entry in the previous code.
-The count is no longer the number of entries in the hash table, it's the number of entries and tombstones.
+The count is no longer the number of entries in the hash table, it's the number of entries plus tombstones.

 When we resize the array, we allocate a new array and re-insert all of the existing entries into it.
 During that process, we *don't* copy the tombstones